pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 <a id="subsec-exercise05"></a>
 ### Exercise 5: Tracing of a Line
 #### Overview
 In this exercise, participants are expected to trace a reference line on the screen using either their right or left hand in the specified direction.
+This is a simple measure to quantify motor control and stability.

 The exercise is divided into two trials, as follows:
 1. Trial 1 (Using the left hand):